Office of Government Ethics (OGE).

 Final rule; technical amendments.

-The U.S. Office of Government Ethics (OGE) is updating its executive branch regulation on financial disclosure to reflect the retroactive statutory increase of the reporting thresholds for gifts and travel reimbursements.
-OGE is also raising the widely attended gatherings nonsponsor gifts exception dollar ceiling tied to this threshold under the executive branchwide standards of ethical conduct regulation, but this change is not retroactive.
+The Office of Government Ethics is updating its executive branch regulation on financial disclosure to reflect the retroactive statutory increase of the reporting thresholds for gifts and travel reimbursements.
+As a matter of regulatory policy, OGE is also raising the widely attended gatherings nonsponsor gifts exception dollar ceiling under the executive branchwide standards of ethical conduct regulation, but this change is not retroactive.

 FOR FURTHER INFORMATION CONTACT:

 Elaine Newton, Attorney-Advisor, Office of Government Ethics; Telephone: 202-482-9300; TTY: 800-877-8339; FAX: 202-482-9237.End Further Info End Preamble Start Supplemental Information